hackreactor/jsconf2013-data-structures/README.md

-In this assignment, we'll implement and test two basic data structures:
+In this assignment, we'll implement and test a stack:

 ## Requirements
 - Implement a **stack** class
-- Throughly test the functionality of your data structures.
+- Throughly test the functionality of your stack.

 ## Tasks

 - [ ] **Run the (mostly empty) test suite**
     - This repo contains a mostly empty Mocha test suite.
 To run it, open up `SpecRunner.html`.

-- [ ] **Refactor your data structures to use the following methods of instantiation:**
+- [ ] **Refactor your stack to use the following methods of instantiation:**
     1. [x] **Functional instantiation**: a simple "maker" pattern (This is already done!)
         - *Do:*
             - Work within the `src/functional/` folder.